How do Hearing Aids Work?

-In their most simple form, hearing aids have three essential components.
-No matter what style or size, they all have a microphone, amplifier, loudspeaker (also know as a ‘receiver’), and power supply.
-But how exactly does an analog hearing aid work?
+In their most simple form, hearing aids have four essential components.
+No matter what style or size, they all have a microphone, amplifier, loudspeaker (AKA receiver), and power supply.

 - The microphone receives the sound and converts it into an electric signal.